sylvesteryiadom/jenkins_on_aws/README.md

 # Integrate Jenkins with AWS
-This a step by step tutotial on how to integrate Jenkins with AWS.
+This is a step by step project on how to integrate Jenkins with AWS.

 High level overview of steps involved